niobos/velbusd/README.md

 Is the daemon active?
 ---------------------
 The velbusd daemon can be found in the process list when typing 'ps -ef'.
 It will show the interface, the logfile reference and the port binding.
-The velbusweb daemon does NOT show in this process list.
+The velbusweb daemon should also show in this process list.

 Velbus module information
 -------------------------
 In config.js you have to list the modules of your installation.
 See the default file supplied at installation for an example.
 Only the temperature module is without any channels and can be called directly by the module number.
-All other modules must stage module.channel, even the single channel relais modules.
+All other modules must stage module.channel, even the single channel relays modules.

-The newer VMB4RYNO allows to directly access all channels from the webpage to start and stop the relais.
-The older VMB4RY only allows this for the first channel.
-The other channels currently can only be started by entering a start time and a duration.
-This is a known bug for which there is not yet a solution.

 Adding modules or icons (config.js)
 -----------------------------------
 In config.js the configuration file refers to "type" and "icon".
 The type is the type of Velbus module, the icon naturally refers to the icon that must be displayed on the webpage.
 Currently defined icons are: light (on/off), gate, fan, temperature (red-blue).
 For a new "type", add a file to www/controls/ (for the backend code coding) and in www/public/js/controls/ (for the frontend coding).
 A new icon is a .svg type file in www/public/js/controls/.
-To make the link between the code and the icon, you must change the first lines ie.  www/public/js/controls/relay.js.
+To make the link between the code and the icon, you must change the first lines e.g. www/public/js/controls/relay.js.

 Logging of velbusd communication
 --------------------------------
-Communication between the daemon and Velbus is logged by default.
-Some users report problems in not getting any logging.
-If you insist on seeing the logging then modify ......
+Communication between the daemon and Velbus is logged by default to stderr.

+Bugs
+====

+The newer VMB4RYNO allows to directly access all channels from the webpage to start and stop the relais.
+The older VMB4RY only allows this for the first channel.
+The other channels currently can only be started by entering a start time and a duration.
+This is a known bug for which there is not yet a solution.

 Copyright / License